Candela, brazil nuts, Peru (producer)

 Castañeros are brazil nut gatherers, who live along the Madre de Dios River in the Peruvian rainforest.
 This area is known for having the greatest diversity of plant and animal species on earth.

-In 2003, the government granted a forty year concession to the Castañeros, allowing them to farm the brazil nut trees in clearly defined locations; securing not only livelihoods but the vested interest of the farmers in managing and protecting the rainforest.
+In 2003, the government granted a 40-year concession to the Castañeros, allowing them to farm the brazil nut trees in clearly defined locations; securing not only livelihoods but the vested interest of the farmers in managing and protecting the rainforest.

 General Manager, Lupe Lanao, said:

-Since 2001, Candela has benefited from three different types of financial support from Shared Interest.
-All of these facilities have contributed to the growth and sustainability of the organisation and impacted positively on the livelihood of nut producers and harvesters, their families and communities.
+Since 2001 Shared Interest has provided Candela with various types of loans to enable them to grow and sustain their business.
+All of these facilities have contributed to the growth and sustainability of the organisation and impacted positively on the livelihood of brazil nut producers and harvesters, their families and communities.